donghaeyi/donghaeyi/README.md

 ![banner](banner.png)

-# Hello World 👋
+# 👋 Hi, I'm Donghae (Donavan)
-I'm Donghae (Donavan) from Colorado, and I am a student studying Computer Science.
-I am a technophile who enjoys building computers 🖥️, video games 🎮, as well as broadening my knowledge in all aspects.
-I'm open to conversations about all things technology (computer science ⚛️, peripherals 🎧, hardware ⌨️, video-editing 🖱️, music production 🎹, and more ➕)!!!
+—a bilingual Computer Science student passionate about software engineering, AI, cybersecurity, and building impactful solutions.
+I have hands-on experience with Python, Java, C++, full-stack development, and leveraging data science techniques.
+Always eager to collaborate, learn, and connect on projects related to software development, emerging tech, and innovation.

 - 📄 Learn about my experiences on my **[résumé](Resume.pdf)**